Silviculture: Clearcutting

-An even-aged regeneration method that can employ either natural or artificial regeneration.
+Clearcutting is an even-aged regeneration method that can employ either natural or artificial regeneration.
 It involves the complete removal of the forest stand at one time.
 Clearcutting can be biologically appropriate with species that typically regenerate from stand replacing fires or other major disturbances, such as Lodgepole Pine (Pinus contorta).
 Alternatively, clearcutting can change the dominating species on a stand with the introduction of non-native and invasive species as was shown at the Blodgett Forest Research Station near Georgetown, California.
 Additionally, clearcutting can prolong slash decomposition, expose soil to erosion, impact visual appeal of a landscape and remove essential wildlife habitat.
 It is particularly useful in regeneration of tree species such as Douglas-fir (Pseudotsuga menziesii) which is shade intolerant..
 In addition, the general public's distaste for even-aged silviculture, particularly clearcutting, is likely to result in a greater role for uneven-aged management on public lands as well.
 Across Europe, and in parts of North America, even-aged, production-orientated and intensively managed plantations are beginning to be regarded in the same way as old industrial complexes: something to abolish or convert to something else.

-Clearcutting will impact many site factors important in their effect on regeneration, including air and soil temperatures.
+Clearcutting impacts many site factors important in their effect on regeneration, including air and soil temperatures.
 Kubin and Kemppainen (1991), for instance, measured temperatures in northern Finland from 1974 through 1985 in three clear-felled areas and in three neighbouring forest stands dominated by Norway spruce.
 Clear felling had no significant influence on air temperature at 2 m above the ground surface, but the daily air temperature maxima at 10 cm were greater in the clear-felled area than in the uncut forest, while the daily minima at 10 cm were lower.
 Night frosts were more common in the clear-felled area.
 Daily soil temperatures at 5 cm depth were 2 °C to 3 °C greater in the clear-felled area than in the uncut forest, and temperatures at depths of 50 cm and 100 cm were 3 °C to 5 °C greater.
 The differences between the clear-felled and uncut areas did not diminish during the 12 years following cutting.

 Coppicing

-A regeneration method which depends on the sprouting of cut trees.
+Coppicing is a regeneration method which depends on the sprouting of cut trees.
 Most hardwoods, the coast redwood, and certain pines naturally sprout from stumps and can be managed through coppicing.
 Coppicing is generally used to produce fuelwood, pulpwood, and other products dependent on small trees.
 A close relative of coppicing is pollarding.
 Three systems of coppice woodland management are generally recognized: simple coppice, coppice with standards, and the coppice selection system.

 In Compound coppicing or coppicing with standards, some of the highest quality trees are retained for multiple rotations in order to obtain larger trees for different purposes.